Neutrino Up-scattering via the Dipole Portal at Forward LHC Detectors

 Now, in general, in order to achieve large transition magnetic moments in various ultraviolet extensions of the SM, one would expect large contributions to active neutrino masses since both the magnetic moment and mass operators are chirality-flipping.
 The typical induced Dirac mass term $m_{\mu N}$ goes as $\mu_\nu \Lambda^2$, or equivalently

 In the absence of any additional symmetries, one would thus require substantial fine-tuning to get large neutrino magnetic moments while being consistent with the measured active neutrino masses.
+In order to generate neutrino magnetic moments, at least some of the particles within the loop must be electrically charged.
+Typically, experimental searches disfavor such new charged particles of mass below $\sim$ 100 GeV.
+A naive estimate from Eq.~\ref{eq:mag_scale} suggests that for a new physics scale $\Lambda$ of 100 GeV, a neutrino magnetic moment $\mu_{\nu} =10^{-11}\mu_B$ corresponds to a neutrino mass of 0.1 MeV, which is six orders of magnitude higher than the observed active neutrino masses.

 In order to avoid this conundrum, Voloshin suggested \cite{Voloshin:1987qy} a new $SU(2)_\nu$ symmetry which transforms $\nu$ into $\nu^c$.
 As a Lorentz scalar, the neutrino mass operator is symmetric and thus forbidden under this new exchange symmetry, while the neutrino magnetic moment operator, a Lorentz tensor, is anti-symmetric and thus allowed under the $SU(2)_\nu$ symmetry.
 It is quite important to mention that this new symmetry is hard to implement \cite{Barbieri:1988fh}, since this new $SU(2)_\nu$ symmetry does not commute with the Standard Model.
 Several aspects of model-building are summarized in Refs.~\cite{Babu:2020ivd, Babu:1989wn, Brdar_2021, Magill_2018, Barbieri:1988fh}.
 A slightly different mechanism dubbed ``spin-symmetry'' has also been used to enhance the dipole moment $\mu_{\nu}$ while suppressing new physics contributions to the active neutrino mass contribution, as prescribed in Refs.~\cite{Barr:1990um, Babu:1992vq, Babu:2020ivd}.
 This is another unique way to achieve large transition magnetic moments between active and sterile neutrinos.
 For the rest of our analysis, we shall be agnostic regarding the potential link between the magnetic moment and neutrino masses.

 Here, we investigate a promising method of detecting active to sterile transition neutrino magnetic moments by looking at electron recoils from neutrino up-scattering at the forward LHC detectors.
 Intriguingly, for large $\mu_{\nu}$, the heavy neutral lepton (HNL) scattering rate ($\propto 1/E_{rec}$) gets enhanced at low electron recoil.
 With recoil energy thresholds that can be below 100~MeV for liquid argon, the forward LHC detectors are ideal places for searching for neutrino magnetic moments.
 We now briefly describe these detectors before turning to our analysis.